johneatmon/www/src/pages/work/prosource-website.md

     alt: "A slide showcasing user research.
 The primary question reads: Who care the current ProSource customers and how can we use this information to empathize with potential buyers?
 Underneath, there are 4 columns, each with a heading and paragraph.
 The column reads: Primarily healthcare or healthcare-adjacent, We found that over 50% of the customer base was in the healthcare industry or a healthcare-adjacent field.
 The second column reads: Key stakeholders were predominantly women, Many of the surveyed stakeholders were office/practice managers or CFOs, and were predominantly women.
 The third column reads: Based in Central FL despite nationwide message, Despite nationwide messaging/positioning, the overwhelming majority of customers were based in Orlando, FL.
 The fourth and final column reads: Became a client because they were unhappy, Surveyed customers became ProSource customers because they were unhappy or underserved from their previous provider."
   }}
 >
-  User research into our existing customers.
-Data was collected from survey results and basic investigation.
+  Research data was collected from survey results and secondary research.
 </Figure>

-## Brainstorm
+### User Personas

 After researching our users, I helped develop personas in collaboration with the business development team.
 This process helped us understand the needs of our customers and how our redesigned website could serve their needs better.
-The rationale was: if we could improve the site for our current customers, then we would likely be improving the design for *future* customers.
+The rationale was: if we could improve the site for our current customers, then we would likely be improving the design for *future* customers, too.

 <Figure
   image={{